DogeTheBeast/College_notes/PHY 157/Thermodynamics/Cyclic processes/Cyclic Process.md

 # Internal Energy

 Internal energy is the sum of the kinetic energy, rotational energy and vibrational energy of the molecules of the gas.
-Its a state variable
+Its a state variable, meaning that *U* is independent of the path that it takes to take

 $${\LARGE \Delta U = nC_v \Delta T}$$ where, ${\Delta U}$ is the internal energy,